OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

                                   expCovMA, expMeanM, expectBiv, funML )
           bivSatFit2   <- mxRun(bivSatModel2)
           bivSatSumm2  <- summary(bivSatFit2)

 Stepwise Style
 ^^^^^^^^^^^^^^

 Looking back at the MxModel we just built (*bivSatModel2*), the first argument after the name (in quotes) was the MxData object.
 Let's now build a new model that just has a new name and the data object to start, specified from scratch - assuming we had not built the object before.
-Note we need to close both the ``mxData`` command which resides within the ``mxModel`` command.
+Note we need to close both the ``mxData`` command which resides within the ``mxModel`` command and the ``mxModel`` command itself.
 We can execute it in R, to check for syntax errors.

 .. cssclass:: input
 ..